12 Winter Birds Myths and Facts: Do Birds Get Cold?

 Myth: Birds’ feet will stick to metal bird feeders and suet cages

 Winter Birds Fact: Most suet cages have a laminated covering, so you don’t have to worry about birds’ feet sticking to it.
-But in general, their feet can endure cold weather.
+But in general, birds and their feet can endure cold weather.
 Birds have a protective scale-like covering on their feet, and special veins and arteries that keep their feet warm.
-Learn how birds use feathers, beaks and feet.

 Myth: All hummingbirds migrate south for winter